 The recirculation operation option is recommended when the ventilation equipment provides the primary source of heating for the space or when exhaust fan tracking is required.
-A minimum of 20% outdoor air is mixed with up to 80% recirculated air.
 Control strategies include 2-position option and modulating options.
 During commissioning, test the recirculation control system.